MicrosoftDocs/azure-dev-docs/articles/java/ee/howto-deploy-java-liberty-app-manual.md

 ---

-The `az acr build` command uploads the artifacts specified in the Dockerfile to the ACR instance, builds the image, and stores it in the ACR instance.
+The `az acr build` command uploads the artifacts specified in the Dockerfile to the Container Registry instance, builds the image, and stores it in the Container Registry instance.

 ## Deploy the application to the AKS cluster